 Patricia Lee Gauch (born 1934), author of over 30 works of children’s literature who was inducted into the New Jersey Literary Hall of Fame in 1993.

-Carolyn Gaziano– Ms. Gaziano has served on the Bernards Township Committee since 2010.
+Carolyn Gaziano- Ms. Gaziano has served on the Bernards Township Committee since 2010.
 She previously served as the 6th female Mayor in 2013 and 2017.
 She is a graduate of Syracuse University and a resident of Bernards Township since 1991 with husband Joe.
 They have three children who have attended Bernards Township Public Schools.
 Carolyn was founder of the Ridge High school Gymnastics team and on the executive board of the Fencing team.
 She was also part of the town’s environmental commission.

 Elizabeth Gill – The Gill School for girls in Bernardsville.
 The Gill School was established by Miss Elizabeth Gill in 1934 as the Wychwood School.
 Her educational philosophy was based on the value of the individual and she sought, through small classes and direct teacher-student relationships, to establish a “rich school experience” for her students.
 The physical development of the individual was encouraged, with at least two hours each day spent outdoors.

 The first graduating class consisted of three students.
 The Gill School was located at Stronghold, a large mansion in Bernardsville, for many years.
 The campus was sold in the mid 1990’s and is now a private residence.
 A merger with St. Bernard’s School took place in 1972.
 The school is now the Gill St. Bernard’s School for both girls and boys and is in Gladstone, NJ.

 Tobin Heath – (born 1988), soccer player and member of the United States women’s national soccer team who won a gold medal as youngest member of the US team in the 2008 Olympics.